STEMin3D/STEMin3D/Scripts/Assets/Unity/Functions/Orbital Path/ReadMe.md

 3. **Run the Project**
    - Save the scene and press "Play" to test the functionality.
-   - The trail won't show up unless the gameobject is moving.
+   - The trail won't show up unless the parent gameobject is moving.
-   - The trail won't show up in the scene view, if the `Orbital trail` is a child of some gameobject.
+   - The trail won't show up in the scene view if the `Orbital trail` is a child of some gameobject.

 ## Result
 As the parent of the `Orbital trail` prefab moves around in the game view, a blue trail should appear behind the gameobject and disappear after a few seconds.